HVAC · pre-sale diagnostic

 A financial buyer normalizes maintenance capex up to the replacement level and assumes a service-van and equipment refresh in the first year or two — money that comes straight off the cash flow they're buying.
 Without a documented fleet age and replacement schedule, they assume the worst.

-The levers that move the multiple — and how much they're worth for you.
+The levers that move the multiple —

 Convert your base to maintenance agreements